 3.4 Million Homeowners Skip Payments.
 But Many Are Scared, Say Congress Needs To Act

 Jasmine Esposito-Gullo lost most of her income since she arranges concert tours for musicians.
 The coronavirus pandemic has shut down those tours.
-Like many other homeowners, she says her lender told her that if she skips mortgage payments on her Long Island home — as Congress says she can — the consequences will be punishing.
+Like many other homeowners, she says her lender told her that if she skips mortgage payments on her Long Island, N.Y., home — as Congress says she can — the consequences will be punishing.

 "You know, it stresses us out," she says.
 "It's like a black cloud hanging over my head."